 - Presence of engine oil in PCV valve or hose

 - Increased oil consumption

 - Hard engine start

 - Rough engine idle

-In addition, a PCV valve stuck open can trigger the "check engine" light due to increased in air flow.
-However, a diagnostic computer may point to a Mass Air Flow or Oxygen Sensor failure instead, making it harder for you to detect the real source of the problem.
+In addition, a PCV valve stuck open can trigger the "check engine" light due to increased air flow.
+And a diagnostic computer may erroneously blame this light on a mass air flow sensor or oxygen sensor instead, making it harder for you to detect the real source of the problem.

 How the PCV Valve Works